praveenhm/AweSome-HackerNews/TechNotes.md

 ### Bloom Filters

+A Bloom filter is a probabilistic data structure that is used to test whether an element is a member of a set.
+It is a space-efficient data structure that allows for fast set membership tests, but it does not store the actual elements of the set.
+Instead, it stores a series of hash values that represent the elements of the set.

+The key feature of a Bloom filter is that it allows for fast set membership tests with a very low false positive rate.
+This means that when you ask the Bloom filter whether an element is in the set, it will almost always give you the correct answer.
+However, there is a small chance that it will give a false positive, meaning it will say that the element is in the set even if it is not.

+To use a Bloom filter, you first need to create it and specify the number of elements you expect it to hold and the false positive rate you are willing to accept.
+Then, you can add elements to the Bloom filter by hashing them and storing the resulting hash values.
+To test whether an element is in the set, you hash it and check whether the resulting hash values are present in the Bloom filter.
+If they are, then the element is probably in the set, but there is a chance it is a false positive.

+from pybloom_live import BloomFilter

+# Create a Bloom filter with a capacity of 100 elements and a false positive rate of 0.1%
+bf = BloomFilter(100, 0.001)

+# Add some elements to the Bloom filter
+bf.add("apple")
+bf.add("banana")
+bf.add("cherry")

+# Test membership of an element
+if "apple" in bf:
+    print("apple is probably in the set")
+else:
+    print("apple is definitely not in the set")

 They are an efficient implementation of a Set that contains hashes of the elements. bloomfilter.add("foo") will internally add hash("foo") to the Set bloomfilter.has("foo") checks if the Set contains hash("foo")